 We’ve put together 7 shopping tips to help keep you safe.

 1. Check if a site’s connection is secure – look for the lock

 ‘Don’t use links to navigate to ecommerce sites that you wish to shop on, type in the URL every single time,’ says Kevin.
 ‘Fraudsters use links to redirect you to fake sites that look like the real thing.’

 You should type in the URL for the site you wish to shop on manually and look out for the HTTPS sign which shows that the site is encrypted.

 2. Choose online payment options that are secure

 When paying for something online, using your credit card is more secure than using a debit card or making an electronic funds transfer (EFT).
-This is because most online credit card payments will feature added security controls, such as second-factor authentication, which confirms any purchase through your banking app or with a secure code sent to your cellphone (eg Verified by Visa or MasterCard SecureCode).
+This is because most online credit card payments will feature added security controls, such as second-factor authentication, which confirms any purchase through your banking app or with a secure code sent to your cellphone (eg Visa Secure or MasterCard SecureCode).